CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/astralsorcery/constellation.md

 - Adds to the constellations signature items, which control the Constellation Paper and Mantle of Stars recipes.
 Only the first 4 will be used.:

     ```groovy
-    mods.astralsorcery.constellation.addSignatureItem(IConstellation, IIngredient...)
-    ```

-- Adds to the constellations signature items, which control the Constellation Paper and Mantle of Stars recipes.
-Only the first 4 will be used.:

-    ```groovy
     mods.astralsorcery.constellation.addSignatureItem(IConstellation, Collection<IIngredient>)
     ```